Team: Programs | Commitment: Consultant | Location: Lahore, Pakistan

 - More than 15 years of professional practical experience working in the field of livestock value addition and meat production, processing and marketing worldwide;

 - Requisite prior experience of working at senior level consulting assignments with USAID funded projects in Pakistan with a focus on development of the livestock agribusiness value chain using an integrated supply chain approach;

 - Experience in developing countries on designing and implementation of livestock interventions;

 - Demonstrated ability to work in a team;

 - Oral fluency in English;

-- Ability to travel to Pakistan.
+- Preferably have authorization to travel and work in Pakistan.